 I looked into a seven-day trip to Ireland from the United States in the fall.
 The average cost I found for travel medical insurance for that trip was $65.

 There are a number of companies that provide travel medical insurance.
-Some popular insurers are Allianz, AIG and Travel Guard.
 Clark recommends that travelers go to InsureMyTrip.com to compare prices and plans.
 The policies even come with reviews.

-“The reason why I like InsureMytrip is because it’s like an aggregation service or comparison site and you can see all the different choices available,” he says.
+“The reason why I like InsureMytrip is that it’s like an aggregation service or comparison site and you can see all the different choices available,” he says.